carlos-angel-chen/numeric-methods/README.md

 - equality comparison: a == b; inequality comparison: a != b.

 Write in the same file a function with no arguments called test that tests the correct operation of the implemented class.

+## TP2:
+Write a function that solves the linear least squares problem using Cholesky decomposition.

+## TP3:

+## TP4:
+Write a function that implements the Runge-Kutta 4 method to solve a system of differential equations.